ea-czech-republic/efektivnialtruismus.cz/README.md

 not) as is at the end of the README.

 When you get the copy of the DB, copy it to the root of this repo under `dev-eacr.sqlite3` name.
-It should be automatically picked up when using docker-compose.
+It should be automatically picked up when using `docker-compose` now.

 # Deployment
 ## CI